petkaantonov/bluebird/API.md

 Returns a function that can use `yield` to run asynchronous code synchronously.
 This feature requires the support of generators which are drafted in the next version of the language.
 Node version greater than `0.11.2` is required and needs to be executed with the `--harmony-generators` (or `--harmony`) command-line switch.

 This is the recommended, simplest and most performant way of using asynchronous generators with bluebird.
-It is even faster than typical promise code because the creation of anonymous functions can be completely avoided.
+It is even faster than typical promise code because the creation of new anonymous function identities at runtime can be completely avoided without obfuscating your code.

 ```js
 var Promise = require("bluebird");